lbl-srg/obc/specification/source/cdl.rst

     "Outside of G36 recommended staging order chiller type SPLR multiplier" annotation(Evaluate=true, __cdl(NotInASHRAEGuideline=True));

 The purpose of such parameters is to prevent unexpected control behavior and control system failures in situations where the user violates the ASHRAE recommendation by providing a set of inputs that lead to it.
 Such situations are accompanied with a warning that gets provided to an operator/commissioner and contain a description of the issue encountered.

 .. note:: This annotation is not provided for parameters that are in general not
-          specified in the ASHRAE Guideline 36, such as hysteresis deadband, or any reformulations of ASHREA parameters that are needed for sequence generalization, for instance a matrix variable used to indicate which chillers are used in each stage.
+          specified in the ASHRAE Guideline 36, such as hysteresis deadband, or any reformulations of ASHRAE parameters that are needed for sequence generalization, for instance a matrix variable used to indicate which chillers are used in each stage.

 .. _sec_com_blo: